Improwised/kb.repairrabbit.github.io/content/features/invoices.md

 * How can I format Invoice as per my Business identity ?

-please Contact : {link to Contact Us} to avil this facility
+please Contact : {link to Contact Us} to avail this facility

 * In case of other purchase apart from Repair Service, How it could be added to invoice ?